 Exploration Grants of up to $5,000 will allow teams of TCG Member Theatre staff and/or community stakeholders to observe effective audience engagement and/or community development programs or consult with professionals who can advise on strategies to deepen relationships with communities served by the theatre.
 Grant activities will focus on peer-to-peer and field-wide learning as they relate to theatre for youth and multigenerational audiences.
 The program also encourages applicants to consider the benefits of cross-cultural, cross-sector and/or cross-discipline ways of theatre-making.
 These grants are intended to serve as a catalyst for deeper field-wide relationships between Applicant Theatres and those being observed.

 Cohort Grants of $75,000 or $150,000 will allow teams of three or more organizations, one of which must be a TCG Member Theatre (that must serve as the Project Leader) to implement and refine ways to increase audience engagement and community development in theatre for youth and multigenerational audiences.
 Cohorts should share similar needs and interests to implement audience engagement and community development strategies.
 Cohorts can be based on budget size, region, aesthetic, or other common interests and collaborating partners may be cross-cultural, cross-sector and/or cross-discipline.
 These grants are intended to have a seismic impact on the participating theatres, as well as the field at large, by building audiences for theatre through projects that lead to new, more frequent, and increased audience and community participation.
-(Guidelines and Applications to be released in Winter 2019)

 Audience (R)Evolution embraces diversity across the board, including theatre size, mission, aesthetic, geographic location and communities served.
 At the core, this program supports risk-taking, reflection, experimentation, and collective action towards implementing new engagement strategies which will help theatres sustain and grow attendance and demand.

 For more information on the overall Audience (R)Evolution program, visit the main portal.
 To learn more about the program's research and assessment, visit the Research & Resources Hub (of particular note is the Case Study Follow-Up Report).
 The convenings sponsored by Audience (R)Evolution can be read about at this link.